proartti/faberheroes/README.md

 │   └── splash.png                  # Splash image source
 ├── src                             # App source code
 │   ├── app                         # App main files folder
+│   |   ├── models                  # Folder to keep all typescript model
+│   |   ├── pipes                   # Folder to all pipes
+│   |   └── services                # Folder to keep all services
 │   ├── assets                      # Folder to keep global app assets │   ├── environments                # Enviroments files (usually not tracked by git) │   ├── pages                       # Folder to keep all apps pages conponents